lsst-sqre/sqr-018/index.rst

 -  Our deployment involves JupyterHub spawning Jupyterlabs in individual pods based on a SQuaRE’s CI-built Docker container dinstribution of the stack.
 -  Authentication to this service via SQuaRE’s usual “shim” authentication mechanism that uses Github organization membership for OAuth authentication
 - Consistent Unix uid/gid mapping for users using Github as a shim (your user id is your github id, your groups are the orgs you belong to).
--  We do not currently have persistent storage configured for this service, which we would have to provide if we were to use the GKE deployment as a developer service.
+- We have a modest amount of persistent storage via an NFS pod to allow alpha-testers to keep notebooks around in between redeployments.

 .. figure:: /_static/jupyterlab.png
 	:name: fig-arch